Electronic Visit Verification (EVV)

 Some states are using a model that allows providers to submit EVV information on electronic data interchange (EDI) 837p claims.
 If your state has selected this option, EZClaim Premier along with its partners can accommodate the EVV requirements and you will be able to send your information on your electronic claims.
 Please contact your state for what your EVV reporting requirements are and how they will be implemented.
 For additional information and resources, visit the EVV Guidance page at Medicaid.gov.

-Ready to take advantage of the flexibility and simplicity of filing claims with EZClaim Premier?
+If you are ready to take advantage of the flexibility and simplicity of filing claims, consider EZClaim Premier.
 Download your free 30-day trial today!